Udit-Sisodia-259/Sigma-demo/README.md

 # Sigma-demo
-Learning about git and github
+Learning about git and github and exploring web development.